genericat/kobo-button/README.md

 In addition there are some notes for audio source that need to be clipped.

-- Please don't clip from voice pack audio.
+- Please don't clip from voice pack audio and cover or original song unless its from karaoke.
 Also, as in the derivative works guideline please don't clip from membership content, concert performance, or any paid content.
-- Recommendation for maximum duration is 59 seconds and can exceed a few seconds just to complete the content
+- For singing clip it is recommended to clip only a song that has a reference to something such as meme, pop culture, etc. to prevent the song clips being too abundant.
+Also recommended to clip a song to show off Kobo singing skill.
 - Use standard or low preset to minimize the file size.
 You may use `first_ehe.mp3` for reference.
+- Please be mindful about the clip duration to prevent bigger file size.

 Steps for add audio clip.

-1. Clip the audio and you may need to process it with any audio editor.
+1. Clip the audio and you may need to process it with any audio editor
 1. Export it to mp3 file and put it in `assets/aud/`
 1. Add the audio data to `assets/audio.json`.
 Object properties description below
 1. Run/rerun `npm run watch`